regina0213/p8105_hw3_hq2163_hanbo/p8105_hw3_hq2163_hanbo.md

 |  2006|                            22.53|                           4.00|
 |  2010|                            22.70|                           3.57|

+The above table shows the mean and standard deviation of the proportion of "Excellent" responses across locations in NY State in 2002, 2006, and 2010.
+All the values are rounded off to 2 decimal places.

 **For each year and state, compute the average proportion and make a five-panel plot:**

 ``` r